-#33 I, Isabel Scheherazade, am sorry I talked so tough to Pop and Mimi, but, um, I don’t think they get what’s at stake here, as they say in the movies.
+#34.
+I, Isabel Scheherazade, am sorry I talked so tough to Pop and Mimi; but, um, I don’t think they get what’s at stake here, as they say in the movies.

 I’m sorry, Pop.
 I shouldn’t have said that.

-Although, you know, I sort of think that they DO forget.
-They don’t forget that Mom and Dad are dead, but they forget that they were KILLED.
+Although, I think they DO forget; not that they’re dead, but that they were murdered.

 Pop gets up from his side of the breakfast nook and comes over to my side.
 Even though I’m not wanting him to hug me, I let him.
 I think it makes him feel better.
 I wriggle away after a bit.
 I don’t want to get softened up.